fudgebucket27/sneiper/README.md

 Snipe NFTs on SEI.
 Works with Pallet so far.

 ## TO DO
-1. Need to query Pallet api for multiple listings
+1. Need to query Pallet api for listings for multiple token ids

 # Setup
 1. Clone this repo